Difference Between Assessed Value vs Market Value

 - Replacement cost

 - The assessed value of property usually lags the market value because the valuations done by a tax assessor are not recalculated so often or regularly.
-Since the tax collection is done on an annual basis, so the assessment of the property for the same purpose is done around the same time and frequency.
+Since the tax collection is done on an annual basis, the assessment of the property for the same purpose is done around the same time and frequency.
 However, depending on the area you live in or have your property, every time a property is sold to a new owner, it would require a reassessment.
 Sometimes, the Municipal Corporation re-assesses the property only when the last value becomes outdated.

 Assessed Value vs Market Value Comparison Table